ayeks/SGX-hardware/README.md

 ## Cloud Vendors

-Today there is no cloud vendor that allows the execution of Intel SGX enclaves in their environment.
+The single cloud provider that seems to allow the execution of SGX is IBM.
+You can use [IBM Cloud Bare Metal Instances](https://www.ibm.com/blogs/bluemix/2018/05/data-use-protection-ibm-cloud-using-intel-sgx/) and the service [IBM Bluemix Cloud Data Guard](https://www.ibm.com/blogs/bluemix/2017/12/data-use-protection-ibm-cloud-ibm-intel-fortanix-partner-keep-enterprises-secure-core/) for executing trusted enclaves.
+If you were able to experiment with SGX on IBM, please let us know!

 Both [AWS](https://github.com/ayeks/SGX-hardware/issues/37) and [Google](https://github.com/ayeks/SGX-hardware/issues/38) have CPUs that capable of SGX but the execution is disabled.
 We discussed that into detail [here](https://github.com/ayeks/SGX-hardware/issues/37).
 According to a [Intel forum post](https://software.intel.com/en-us/forums/intel-software-guard-extensions-intel-sgx/topic/755636) Azure discontinued their SGX program also.

-The last hope for SGX in the cloud is the [IBM Bluemix Cloud Data Guard](https://www.ibm.com/blogs/bluemix/2017/12/data-use-protection-ibm-cloud-ibm-intel-fortanix-partner-keep-enterprises-secure-core/).
-Feel free to sign up [here](https://www.ibmdataguard.com/request.html) and please report back to us if you are able to execute SGX in their environment.

 | Vendor | Servicename | CPU SGX capable | SGX available | Date | Source |
 |--------|-------------|-----------------|-----------------------|------|-----------|